ItsLeMax/Simple-Password-Generator/README.md

 - Alternatives may work aswell.

 ## Setup
-1. Download this source code by clicking on `<>` Code and `Download ZIP`\
+1. Download the source code by clicking on `<> Code` & `Download ZIP` and extract the content\
 ![download](https://github.com/ItsLeMax/Simple-Password-Generator/assets/80857459/3ca81cf2-d988-43ec-98d3-1f9de159dda7)
-2. Extract the content
-3. (Optional) Open the `config.json` inside `/run/` and choose valid signs for the password
+2. (Optional) Open the `config.json` inside `/run/` and choose valid signs for the password
-4. Run the `execute.bat` file inside `/run/`
+3. Run the `execute.bat` file
-5. Enter a length and press enter
+4. Enter a length and press enter
-6. Feel free to copy and use one that you like
+5. Feel free to copy and use passwords that you like